 - When we disagree, try to understand why.
 Disagreements, both social and technical, happen all the time and Democracy Club is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 The strength of Democracy Club comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the community.

 If things go wrong

 As a member of Democracy Club we encourage you to speak up if you feel someone isn’t sticking to the spirit of this code.
-You can do this in confidence by getting in touch with Sym or Joe.
+You can do this in confidence by getting in touch with Sym.
 Any action taken will be at their discretion, but may include reducing access to services run through Democracy Club.